kirubes27/spar_self_awareness/COMPREHENSIVE_CODEBASE_ANALYSIS.md

 5. ✅ **Ablation Experiment:** COMPLETED - d_conf is sufficient but not necessary (redundancy)
 6. ✅ **Accuracy vs α Analysis:** COMPLETED - d_conf is a threshold knob, not overconfidence
 7. ✅ **Random Direction Baseline:** COMPLETED - d_conf is 8.1× stronger than random vectors
+8. ✅ **Contamination Analysis:** COMPLETED - Clean 470 validates results (no inflation from overlap)
-8. 📝 **Publication:** Draft ICML paper with these breakthrough results
+9. 📝 **Publication:** Draft NeurIPS paper with these breakthrough results

 ---